ICRAR/daliuge/docs/index.rst

 |daliuge|
 is an on-going prototyping activity that is part of the `SDP Consortium
 <https://www.skatelescope.org/sdp/>`_.
-It aims to prototype the main risk items
+It aims to prototype the execution framework
-of the proposed SDP architecture to confirm the design choices and the different product selection.
-At the same time, |daliuge| is written in such a way that it can be reused by any other project needing its functionality.
+of the proposed SDP architecture.
+Furthermore, |daliuge| has already been used for `processing large astronomical datasets <https://arxiv.org/abs/1702.07617>`_ in existing radio astronomy projects.

 .. figure:: images/DALiuGE_naming_rationale.png